KehindeAkinbowale/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copy all the HTML files
+moves all files beginning with an uppercase letter to the directory